 Growth at Whitireia continued in 1994 with total EFTs rising to 1112, and with 97 full-time and 181 part-time tutors teaching around 50 full-time programmes

 Amongst these programmes were some new additions: an introduction to journalism, an advanced certificate in business computing, a certificate in family daycare and a diploma in early childhood group care and education.
-The most significant programme change, though, was the evolution of the three year nursing diploma into a full degree.
+The most significant programme change, though, was the evolution of the three-year nursing diploma into a full degree.

-Nursing had been taught at Whitireia via a three year diploma since the establishment of the polytechnic in 1986, however, it was widely acknowledged that the quality of work produced by the diploma students was already of a degree standard.
+Nursing had been taught at Whitireia via a three-year diploma since the establishment of the polytechnic in 1986, however, it was widely acknowledged that the quality of work produced by the diploma students was already of a degree standard.
 In 1990, Whitireia joined a consortium of nursing schools working on developing a degree course, but after 18 months it was decided to go it alone and approval was sought for an autonomous course.

 The development of the degree course curriculum, in consultation with NZQA, was extensive and lengthy, but by 1994 Whitireia was able to enrol students in the three year Bachelor of Nursing.
 The new programme was designed to be unique in a number of ways, including the fostering of a close tutor-student relationship so as to model nurse-client relations, as well as a learning focus on both clinical knowledge and community need.

-The first cohort of Whitireia degree students graduated with the Bachelor of Nursing three years later on 23 May 1997.
+The first cohort of Whitireia degree students graduated with a Bachelor of Nursing three years later on 23 May 1997.
 Around 380 people attended the ceremony at Te Akapuanga Hall in Porirua, including visitors from Japan and Tonga.
 To mark the occasion, students from the Craft Design programme designed special academic regalia for the graduands to wear.

 Acting chief executive Val Collins said the new programme had enabled the students to reach their goals more efficiently and to develop excellent general knowledge in nursing.
-“Whitireia is very proud of its first degree programme and the success of these students,” she noted.
+“Whitireia is very proud of its first-degree programme and the success of these students,” she noted.

 The Bachelor of Nursing programme would go from strength to strength, producing work-ready graduates who are highly regarded in the industry year after year.
 In 2004 and 2009 respectively, Whitireia would also add Nursing Pacific and Nursing Māori streams to the programme to equip students with the additional and specific skills necessary to help address comparatively poor health outcomes amongst Pasifika and Māori populations.